AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex1.md

 * Learn how to position CJA
 * Understand the CJA workflow: from data connection to insights

-## Exercise 13.1.1 - What is Customer Journey Analytics?
+## Exercise 13.1.1 - What is Customer Journey Analytics

 Customer Journey Analytics (CJA) provides a toolkit to the business intelligence and data science teams for stitching and analysis of cross-channel data (online and offline).
 The capabilities within CJA deliver context and clarity to the complex multi-channel customer journey.
 The provided context leads to actionable insight into removing pain points from the customer conversion process and designing and delivering exceptional experiences for the moments that matter most.